 Landlocked cities in an island nation are never going to have the glamorous appeal of their coastal cousins.
-Rotorua compensates with boiling mud and Taupo has its lake, but Hamilton and Palmerston North, despite their majestic rivers, are left clutching the short straws.
+Rotorua compensates with boiling mud and Taupo has its lake, but Hamilton, despite the majestic Waikato River, is more prosaic.

 Oddly, the great grey-green greasy Waikato River rolls right through town, but the city’s layout largely ignores its presence: unless you’re driving across a bridge you’ll hardly know it’s there.